Looking for workplace contest ideas? Our favorites include desk decorating, a pizza cook-off, the great race, and the paper plane building contest!

 2. The Scavenger Hunt Challenge

 Hide different items around the office and have clues that lead to each item.
 Whoever finds the items first wins a prize!
+It’s one of those fun activities that everyone loves.

 Make it really challenging or simple – it’s really up to you!
 Scavenger hunts that have clues leading to more clues take some time to plan but they really are the most fun!